Rowdy Tellez Player Props: Brewers vs. Orioles

 Rowdy Tellez At The Plate

-- Tellez has 44 hits, which ranks first among Milwaukee hitters this season, while batting .244 with 17 extra-base hits.
+- Tellez leads Milwaukee with 44 hits, batting .239 this season with 17 extra-base hits.

-- Among qualified batters, he ranks 104th in batting average, while his on-base percentage ranks 98th and he is 48th in slugging.

-- In 18 games this year (32.7%), Tellez has picked up an RBI, and in six of those games (10.9%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Tellez has picked up an RBI in 32.1% of his games this year, with more than one RBI in 10.7% of his games.
+He has also plated three or more runs in two contests.

-- In 32.7% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (5.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.